Qubit: Etymology

-Bit versus qubit
+Comparison with classical bits

 A binary digit, characterized as 0 or 1, is used to represent information in classical computers.

-When averaged over both of its states (0,1), a binary digit can represent up to one bit of Shannon information, where a bit is the basic unit of information.
+When averaged over both of its states (0,1), a binary digit can represent up to one bit of information content, where a bit is the basic unit of information.
 However, in this article, the word bit is synonymous with a binary digit.

-In classical computer technologies, a processed bit is implemented by one of two levels of low DC voltage, and whilst switching from one of these two levels to the other, a so-called "forbidden zone" between two logic levels must be passed as fast as possible, as electrical voltage cannot change from one level to another instantaneously.
+In classical computer technologies, a processed bit is implemented by one of two levels of low direct current voltage, and whilst switching from one of these two levels to the other, a so-called "forbidden zone" between two logic levels must be passed as fast as possible, inasmuch as electrical voltage cannot change amplitude instantaneously.

-There are two possible outcomes for the measurement of a qubit—usually taken to have the value "0" and "1", like a bit or binary digit.
-However, whereas the state of a bit can only be either 0 or 1, the general state of a qubit according to quantum mechanics can be a coherent superposition of both.
+There are two possible outcomes for the measurement of a qubit, usually taken to have the values "0" and "1", like a bit.
+However, whereas the state of a bit can only be binary (either 0 or 1), the general state of a qubit according to quantum mechanics can be an arbitrary coherent superposition of all computable states simultaneously.
 Moreover, whereas a measurement of a classical bit would not disturb its state, a measurement of a qubit would destroy its coherence and irrevocably disturb the superposition state.
 It is possible to fully encode one bit in one qubit.
 However, a qubit can hold more information, e.g., up to two bits using superdense coding.

-For a system of n components, a complete description of its state in classical physics requires only n bits, whereas in quantum physics it requires 2n complex numbers (or a single point in a 2n-dimensional vector space).
+A bit is always completely in either one of its two states, and a set of n bits (e.g. a processor register or some bit array) can only hold a single of its 2^{n} possible states at any time.
+A quantum state can be in a superposition state, which means that the qubit can have non-zero probability amplitude in both its states simultaneously (popularly expressed as "it can be in both states simultaneously").
+A qubit requires two complex numbers to describe its two probability amplitudes, and these two complex numbers can together be viewed as a 2-dimensional complex vector, which is called a quantum state vector, or superposition state vector.
+Alternatively and equivalently, the value stored in a qubit can be described as a single point in a 2-dimensional complex coordinate space.

+Furthermore, a set of n bits can be represented by n binary digits, simply by concatenating the representations of each of the bits, whereas a set of n qubits, which is also called a register, requires 2^{n} complex numbers to describe its superposition state vector.